cktlco/crew-chief-autovoicepack/README.md

 - easily replace original CrewChief commentary with fully custom phrases
 - use ANY voice you want: your own, a friend, or celebrity
 - optionally import high-quality professional voices from ElevenLabs.io (for free)
+- auto-create multiple spoken variations of each CrewChief phrase for tons
 - generate voice packs in any language (requires machine/human text translation)
 - fast -- 1-2 hours for tens of thousands of audio files (RTX 3090)
 - runs on any hardware, Windows/Mac/Linux, CPU-only or CUDA GPU